 Thousands of motorcyclists ride in honor of 7 bikers killed

 LACONIA, N.H.
-(AP) — Thousands of motorcyclists have traveled through parts of New Hampshire as a tribute to seven bikers killed in a collision with a pickup truck last month.
+(AP) — Thousands of motorcyclists are traveling through New Hampshire as a tribute to seven bikers killed in a collision with a pickup truck last month.

-The bikers were killed June 21 when a pickup truck hauling a flatbed trailer crashed into them.
+The bikers were killed June 21 in Randolph when a pickup truck hauling a flatbed trailer crashed into them.
 The driver has pleaded not guilty to negligent homicide.